NeutrinosPlatform/platformDocumentation/6.0.0/templates/neutrinos-login-template.md

 5. Click on the newly created app.
 6. Open the "Settings" editor from the sidemenu
 7. In the "IDS" section, fill in the mandatory fields
-8. Save the settings, which will genrate flows and services in the "Server Services"
+8. Save the settings, which will genrate flows and services in the "Server Services" (click [here](http://docs1.neutrinos.co/articles/#!server-side-service-designer-publication/ids-services) to learn about IDS flows]
 6. Run the "Initialize" task.
 7. Run the "Live view" task.
 8. Now, the login form can be seen at [http://localhost:4200](http://localhost:4200) in the browser.